Norwegian version

 Picture of two students pointing to digital maps of an urban area on a screen on the wall.
 The room behind the students is dark, so that the students show in black against the light screen.

-New master’s programme in smart mobility and urban analysis
+Master’s programme in transport and urban planning

-The new master’s programme at OsloMet gives students knowledge and skills in sustainable and smart transport planning and urban analysis.
+The master’s programme at OsloMet gives students knowledge and skills in sustainable and smart transport planning and urban analysis.

 ‘The National Transport Plan seeks to modernise infrastructure and develop safer, more efficient and greener transport solutions.
 The construction industry and the authorities are therefore stressing the need for urban planning skills,’ says Professor John Östh at the Department of Civil Engineering and Energy Technology.